Wakefield Road, Kinsley, Hemsworth, West Yorkshire

 A plain red brick rectangular building with little architectural decoration, but with some interesting modern secondary glazing by a local artist.

-In 2004, the parish was amalgamated with Sacred Heart, Hemsworth (a post-1980 church and therefore not included in this report) and is served from there.
+In 2004, the parish was amalgamated with Sacred Heart, Hemsworth (a post-1980 church and therefore not included in this review) and is served from there.
 A retired priest lives in the presbytery.

 The church is on a north west/south east axis, but liturgical compass points are used throughout this report.